Conservatory of Music /

 In this section..

-Capital’s Jazz Studies degree is one of the longest established jazz programs in the nation, having been first introduced in 1976.
+OUR HISTORY Capital’s Jazz Studies degree is one of the longest established jazz programs in the nation, having been first introduced in 1976.
 Since that time, the degree has produced countless outstanding musicians who have achieved success as performers, educators and in other areas of the music industry.

 Capital has made a major commitment to studies in contemporary music.
 You will study with dedicated, professional faculty in the discipline who are leaders in the field and well-known internationally, such as Lou Fischer, Rob Parton, Michael Cox, Stan Smith, Roger Hines, Ryan Hamilton and others.
 These faculty members are dedicated to building your performance skills and your academic growth.
 We believe in developing broad, applicable skills that will serve you for a lifetime.